waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Plan: Inspect (10, 12).
 If closed, manipulate NPC 5 facing direction.
 - Observation: Gate at (10, 12) is CLOSED (WALL).
 - Action: Talking to NPC 5 at (9, 11) to turn him RIGHT.
 - Status: At (8, 10).
-NPC 5 (9, 10) is Stunned facing DOWN.
+NPC 5 is at (9, 10), Unstunned.
-- Issue: Stunned NPC didn't turn when talked to.
+- Action: Pressing 'A' to talk.
+Expecting him to turn LEFT to face me.
-- Plan: Unstun NPC 5, then immediately Talk (A) to force him to turn LEFT.
+- Goal: Check if his facing direction opens Gate 2 at (10, 12).
-- Next Step: Once he turns Left (facing me), Stun him AGAIN to freeze him in that direction.
-Then check Gate 2 (10, 12).
+- Note: If dialogue opens, checking map updates in background.